Available with Standard or Advanced license.

-- Create your replicas—Use the Create Replica geoprocessing tool to create your replicas.
+- Create replicas—Use the Create Replica geoprocessing tool to create geodatabase replicas.
 This tool is ideal if you need to create replicas on a regular basis.
 For example, you can build a model to create checkout replicas on a daily basis for each of your field crews.

-- Integrate replication into your versioning workflows—Geodatabase replication is built on top of traditional versioning.
+- Integrate replication into versioning workflows—Geodatabase replication is built on top of traditional versioning.
 At replica creation time, a replica version is defined in both the parent and child replicas.
 This is the version from which you will send and receive changes during synchronization.
-See the Replication and versioning topic for more information.
+See Replication and versioning for more information.

 Because the replica version is the conduit through which changes are synchronized, plan how you will work with the replica versions before creating replicas.
 For example, you may plan to run some validation on the changes received during synchronization before integrating it into your main workflow.
 You can analyze the contents of the replica version after a synchronization and reconcile and post it into your regular working version.
 Also, you can use the default version as the replica version.
 This is helpful in cases where you want the changes to go directly to default when synchronizing.

-- Define the data to replicate—Geodatabase replication allows you to replicate some or all of the datasets in your enterprise geodatabase.
+- Define the data to replicate—Geodatabase replication allows you to replicate some or all of the datasets in an enterprise geodatabase.
 It also allows you to define which features or rows to replicate using filters and relationship classes.
 During creation, filters are always applied first, and then relationship classes are used to append additional features and rows.
 See Prepare data for replication for more information.